aimanraz/Programming/README.md

 # List of Project

 # Blackjack (coming soon)
 The first version of blackjack made by me.
-This one will be updated until im satisfied with it.

 # [Silent Auction](https://github.com/aimanraz/silent_auction.git)
 For those who don't know what a silent auction is, it is like a regular auction.
 However, unlike most auctions, there is no auctioneer present, and participants place their bids silently and anonymously on a bid.
 Play with our friends (if you have one).